Norway’s energy capital has an international feel and a fascinating street art scene.

 The Museum of Archaeology is the best of the bunch.
 The well-curated space has a host of Viking artefacts and the world's most complete skeleton of a Polar Bear, which dates back to the Ice Age.

 If Viking history is your thing, be sure to check out the famous three swords sculpture.
 Located farther outside of the city (you'll need a bus to get there), the sculpture commemorates the historic Battle of Hafrsfjord, when King Harald Fairhair united all of Norway under one crown.

 Stavanger is a good base from which to explore the nearby Lysefjord, home to two of Norway's most famous attractions: Preikestolen and Kjeragbolten.

 Preikestolen – Pulpit Rock in English – is a flat cliff top that overhangs the fjord, offering a truly remarkable view across the fjord.
-It's one of the most popular hikes in all of Norway.
-Here's one writer's recollection of the hike.
-Just be wary of the crack!
-If you don't fancy the hike and prefer to take things easy, you can explore the fjord by boat instead.
+It's one of the most popular hikes in all of Norway, but it does require a reasonable level of fitness.

 Where to stay

 For most of the year Stavanger functions as an important business destination, so most accommodation is geared towards that market.

 This means that many central hotels can be both expensive and difficult to book at short notice.
 Overnight capacity remains a problem in and around Stavanger, so be sure to book hotels as far in advance as you can.